tmuth/Logger---A-PL-SQL-Logging-Utility/README.md

 <a name="page-top" />
-Logger---A-PL-SQL-Logging-Utility
+Logger: A PL/SQL Logging Utility
 =================================
 * [What is Logger?](#what-is-logger)
+	* TODO menu
 * [Installation](#installation)
 * [Change log](#change-log)
 * [License](#license)

-Logger is used by Oracle developers to instrument their PL/SQL code
+* TODO autogenerate TOC with http://stackoverflow.com/questions/9721944/automatic-toc-in-github-flavoured-markdown

 #What is Logger?
+Logger is used by Oracle developers to instrument their PL/SQL code.

 This is a PL/SQL logging and debugging framework.
 The goal of logger is to be as simple as possible to install and use.
 The primary use cases for this utility include:

 * **Debugging**: It's often difficult to track down the source of an error without some form of debugging instrumentation.
 This is particularly true in multi-tier, stateless architectures such as Application Express.